Two-timescale Extragradient for Finding Local Minimax Points

-\begin{itemize} \item In Section~\ref{sec:condition}, we derive a second order characterization of local minimax points, without assuming that $\nabla_{\vecy \vecy}^2 f$ is nondegenerate.
-In doing so, we present a new notion of a \emph{restricted} Schur complement.
-This characterization leads to a natural way of defining \emph{strict non-minimax points} that we would like to avoid, analogous to strict saddle points in minimization. \item In Section~\ref{sec:limit_point}, from a dynamical system perspective, we show that the limit points of the two-timescale EG in the continuous time limit are the local minimax points under mild conditions, by establishing a second order characterization of those limit points.
-We then use this continuous-time analysis to derive a similar conclusion in discrete time.
-Furthermore, Section~\ref{sec:strict_non_minimax} shows that two-timescale EG almost surely avoids \emph{strict non-minimax points}, while Section~\ref{sec:ttGDA_avoid} shows that GDA may avoid local minimax points that are non-strict. \item In Section~\ref{sec:timescaled-matrix}, we developed new tools necessary for achieving the results presented in Section~\ref{sec:limit_point}.
-These tools include a new spectral analysis result that does not rely on the nondegeneracy assumption, as well as the introduction of the concept of hemicurvature to better understand the behavior of eigenvalues.
+\item In Section~\ref{sec:limit_point}, from a dynamical system perspective, we show that the limit points of the two-timescale EG in the continuous time limit are the local minimax points under mild conditions, by establishing a second order property of those points.
+This continuous-time analysis is then used to derive a similar conclusion in the discrete-time case.
+In the discrete-time case, Section~\ref{sec:strict_non_minimax} further shows that two-timescale EG almost surely avoids (undesirable) \emph{strict non-minimax points}, as desired, while Section~\ref{sec:ttGDA_avoid} shows that two-timescale GDA may avoid (desirable) local minimax points where $\nabla_{\vy\vy}^2 f$ is \emph{degenerate}.